AdelineChristabel/upskillcampus/README.md

 Special thanks to the contributors and maintainers of the dataset and to the developers of the libraries and tools utilized in this project.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.